nachotacos69/Sharp_EATER/README.md

 - A tool used for basic unpacking and repacking
 - It only supports single RES file though, not overall a batch/full unpacking and repacking
-- This only supports base game only, though DLC is supported but you will have to do some reassigning.
-A LOT
+- This only supports base game only, DLC is kinda hassle to do and takes time.

 Compatible with:
 - GOD EATER 2 PSP/Vita (NPJH50832 / PCSG00240)